What are Algae?

 An alga is the living, eukaryotic, and photosynthetic organisms usually grown in the moist areas.
 Hence, they are called the members of aquatic organisms.
-Alike plants, these organisms also contain chlorophyll and other biological pigments that act as a primary coloring agent and also helps in absorbing energy from light.
+Alike plants, these organisms also contain chlorophyll and other biological pigments that act as a primary colouring agent and also helps in absorbing energy from light.

 Also read: Algae

 These diverse group of aquatic organisms is neither plant nor animals.
 Based on their general features, algae are grouped into Kingdom Protista.
 According to the records, there are more than 50,000’s known species of Algae and based on their habitat, presence of biological pigments and other characteristics they are classified into seven different types.

 Here, let us learn more about the Red algae, its general characteristics and uses.

 The scientific name of Red Algae is Rhodophyta and they belong to Class Rhodophyceae.
 There are two classes of red algal namely the Florideophyceae and Bangiophyceae.
 Both Florideophyceae and Bangiophyceae comprise 99% of red algal diversity in marine and freshwater habitats.

 Red algae or Rhodophyta – It is a distinctive type of species that are mostly found in the freshwater lakes and are the oldest type of eukaryotic algae.
 They are red in colour due to the presence of a pigment called chlorophyll A, phycocyanin, and phycoerythrin.
 They are the member of the tribe Amansieae (Rhodomelaceae, Ceramiales, Rhodophyta), in which only Aneurianna and Lenormandia Sonder have foliar blades.
 They are the distinctive type of species, mostly found in the deep freshwater bodies.